SQLAlchemy with DuckDB and MotherDuck

 ```

-Connecting and authentication can be done in several ways:
+You can authenticate in several ways:

 ```python